Skip to main content

 Disable Joomla Update Notification email

-Joomla has a default plugin that emails every administrator with superuser privileges when a Joomla update is available.
-You can think of situations where it is not necessary to send these messages to all administrators or if you are using an external management system, for example, you would prefer to disable these emails altogether.
+Joomla has a plugin by default that emails every administrator with superuser privileges when a Joomla update is available.
+You can think of situations where it is not necessary to send these messages to all administrators or if you use an external management system, for example, you would prefer to disable these emails altogether.

-Before you disable the update notifications first this:
+Before you disable update notifications, let me say this:

 Joomla sends the message because an update is available.
 It is recommended to update your website as soon as possible when possible.
-If you do not do this, there may be serious security problems and your website may be hacked.
-So disable the Joomla update notifications as a conscious choice and estimate yourself the consequences when you no longer receive these emails.
+If you do not do this, serious security problems may occur and your website could be hacked.
+So disable the Joomla update notifications as a conscious choice and estimate the consequences yourself when you no longer receive these emails.

 Which plugin sends the Joomla Update Notification emails?